PaulApivat/thai_dishes/README.md

 - separate `bi-grams` into two words, filter for certain words (e.g., "khao") to see what is most often paired with that word, then `group_by` and `count`
 - rank bi-grams by `tf-idf`
 - visualize network of bi-grams using `igraph` and `ggraph`, `graph_from_data_frame()`
-- can target specific sub-groups to visualize networks
+- can target specific sub-groups to visualize networks (i.e., Thai salads)

 # Results